 \section{Numerical Discretization Techniques}

-Given the complexity of the coupled mathematical models that describe the microvascular environment and drug transport, analytical solutions are unavailable.
+Given the complexity of the coupled mathematical models that describe the microvascular environment and drug transport, analytical solutions are not available.
 Therefore, numerical simulations are essential to apply these models to realistic scenarios.
-This section outlines the numerical techniques employed for the mixed-dimensional 3D-1D models and the 0D lumped parameter model presented in Section~\ref{mvasMod}.
+This section outlines the numerical techniques employed for the mixed-dimensional 3D-1D models and the 0D surrogate model presented in Section~\ref{mvasMod}.